 Are you considering mobile outdoor advertising during the winter?
 Learn valuable tips to make your campaign effective and withstand the challenges posed by cold weather and reduced daylight.

-The Canadian Out of Home Marketing and Measurement Bureau (COMMB) says one of the advantage and uniqueness of a mobile billboard lies in its ability to reach the mass population of an area quickly.
+The Canadian Out of Home Marketing and Measurement Bureau (COMMB) says one of the advantages and uniqueness of a mobile billboard lies in its ability to reach the mass population of an area quickly.
 And, unlike online advertising, truck-side advertisements are harder to disregard since out-of-home advertisements can’t be blocked with an AdBlocker

 “Drivers spend 10% of their time in congested traffic on a regular basis, traveling the same route daily to and from work during the ‘dreaded’ rush hour,” Effortless Outdoor Media writes.
 If there will be congestion along the roads and highways is no longer a question, but a guarantee.
 While it does prolong and limit how many impressions your advertisement can reach, heavy traffic makes transit advertisement more effective as people have more time to read and digest the message (and who knows, maybe they’ll look you up at that second because the car in front hasn’t moved an inch in thirty minutes).

 Compared to the growing popularity of online advertisements where marketers and advertising agencies can easily collect metrics about the performance of the ad, much of outdoor advertisement is based on speculation.
 However, with the advent of data-driven mobile billboards arises the ability to track how many impressions and reach your advertisement is accumulating, resulting in more accurate data about the performance and allowing for greater analysis.

 Although, the inability to gather data is cited as a problem in measuring the effectiveness of outdoor advertisements.
 Companies such as Movia Media have data-driven mobile billboards with technology that tracks impressions as they are made.